Super-operator structures and no-go theorems for dissipative quantum phase transitions: Bounding gaps of Liouvillians with non-Hermitian blocks

 Clearly, if $\M_i(A)=\lambda A$ with normalized $A$, then $\lambda=\bbra A|\M_i|A\kket$ and $\Re\lambda=\bbra A|\M_i^\tH|A\kket\in[\mu_{\min},\mu_{\max}]$.
 The quality of the bound depends on the chosen basis, i.e., the transformation $\G$ in Proposition~\ref{sttmnt:BT-nH}, and one can try to apply non-orthogonal transformations in the blocks to decrease $\mu_{\max}$.
 In the best case, the Hermitian and anti-Hermitian components of $\M_i$ commute such that the $\M_i^\tH$ eigenvalues coincide with the real parts of the $\M_i$ eigenvalues.

-\emph{Gershgorin circle theorem.} -- A well known theorem for bounding the eigenvalues of matrices is Gershgorin's circle theorem \cite{Gerschgorin1931-7,Golub1996,Horn2012}.
+\emph{Gershgorin circle theorem.} -- A well-known theorem for bounding the eigenvalues of matrices is Gershgorin's circle theorem \cite{Gerschgorin1931-7,Golub1996,Horn2012}.
 It states that each eigenvalue of a square $n\times n$ matrix $\M$ is contained in one of $n$ disks in the complex plane, centered at the diagonal elements $\M_{i,i}$ with radii $R_i=\sum_{j\neq i}|\M_{i,j}|$, i.e.,

 Alternatively, one can choose the radii as the column sums instead of the row sums such that $R_i=\sum_{j\neq i}|\M_{j,i}|$.
 Again, the quality of the resulting bound on the largest eigenvalue real part depends on the chosen transformation $\G$.
 In our case, the circle theorem is only useful for diagonally dominant matrices.